JUNE 2026: NO MAN'S LAND

 Specs

-- Submit first 7,500 words plus synopsis
+- Submit whole story plus synopsis

 - See main Submission Guidelines for formatting and process